-You can usually only request a statement of registration details if you are the registered operator, a joint operator of the vehicle or if you have authority to do so.
+You can usually only request vehicle registration records if you are the registered operator or a joint operator of the vehicle, or if you have authority to do so.

-You can request your statement of registration details:
+You can request a statement of registration details:

 What you’ll need